jacius/proto-slots/README.md

   from the base object.
 This strategy accepts the following keyword
   arguments:

-  * :base - Func name to get the base object.
+  * :base - Func to get the base object.
 Required!
   * :reader - Func name to get slot value, with inheritance.

 * :unique-merge